Extensible programming

-Extensible programming is a term used in computer science to describe a style of computer programming that focuses on mechanisms to extend the programming language, compiler and runtime environment.
+In computer science, extensible programming is a style of computer programming that focuses on mechanisms to extend the programming language, compiler, and runtime system (environment).
 Extensible programming languages, supporting this style of programming, were an active area of work in the 1960s, but the movement was marginalized in the 1970s.
 Extensible programming has become a topic of renewed interest in the 21st century.

 Historical movement

-The first paper usually associated with the extensible programming language movement is M. Douglas McIlroy's 1960 paper on macros for higher-level programming languages.
-Another early description of the principle of extensibility occurs in Brooker and Morris's 1960 paper on the Compiler-Compiler.
+The first paper usually associated with the extensible programming language movement is M. Douglas McIlroy's 1960 paper on macros for high-level programming languages.
+Another early description of the principle of extensibility occurs in Brooker and Morris's 1960 paper on the compiler-compiler.
 The peak of the movement was marked by two academic symposia, in 1969 and 1971.
 By 1975, a survey article on the movement by Thomas A. Standish was essentially a post mortem.
-The Forth programming language was an exception, but it went essentially unnoticed.
+The Forth was an exception, but it went essentially unnoticed.

 Character of the historical movement

-As typically envisioned, an extensible programming language consisted of a base language providing elementary computing facilities, and a meta-language capable of modifying the base language.
-A program then consisted of meta-language modifications and code in the modified base language.
+As typically envisioned, an extensible language consisted of a base language providing elementary computing facilities, and a metalanguage able to modify the base language.
+A program then consisted of metalanguage modifications and code in the modified base language.